Simon Sparrow

 SKU: 14166c

 This original pastel by Simon Sparrow is a beautiful example of his earlier work, created circa 1970 when he first moved to Madison, Wisconsin.
 It is in good restored condition.
-Additional condition images available upon request.
+Additional condition images are available upon request.
+Archivally framed to museum standards with museum glass on the front.

 Loading...